MICHAELKITH/Capstone-1-Project/readme.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Europe-Global-Summit] <a name="about-project"> is a project that was given by Microverse.
-We had to redesign the similar project to this one, but we had to include personal content with or own data and photos.</a>
+# 📖 [Capstone-project] <a name="about-project"></a>

+>🔊 This website is a web development course that was inspired from a conference website CC-Global-Summit of 2015 designed by [cindy Shin](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)

 **Europe-Global-Summit**